 List of Related Statewide and Regional Projects

-The State Water Board has adopted and is currently developing a wide range of Statewide Policies, Plans and Significant General Permits.
-The entire list of Statewide Policies and Significant General Permits can be found in the State Water Board’s Executive Director’s report, which is updated on a monthly basis.
+The State Water Board has adopted and is currently developing a wide range of statewide policies, plans and significant general permits.
+The entire list of statewide policies and significant general permits can be found in the State Water Board’s Executive Director’s report, which is updated on a monthly basis.
 While some of these actions are not yet formally proposed, they are within the temporal scope of implementation of the Provisions.
 These projects could cause environmental impacts that may, in conjunction with impacts of the Provisions, cause a cumulative impact.

 In general, these projects would likely require either 1) higher level of wastewater treatment or control (e.g., wastewater treatment plant upgrades) or 2) effluent monitoring.
-It is not possible to provide a quantitative measure of the impact from the Provisions and other projects combined.
+It is not possible to provide a quantitative measure of the impacts from the Provisions and other projects combined.
 The cumulative impacts analysis entails a general consideration of the major activities that could produce cumulative impacts: construction, operation of a treatment or toxicity control, and vehicle use.

 These projects are described in more detail below.

-Reservoir Program
+Mercury Reservoir Program

-Formal Title: Amendment to the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California Mercury Provisions for Reservoirs
+Formal Title: Mercury Control Program for Lakes and Reservoirs

-Description: The State Water Board and Regional Water Boards are developing a project to address fish mercury impairments in about 150 reservoirs around the state.
-Some proposed requirements of the Reservoir Program include effluent limitations for wastewater treatment plants.
+Description: The State Water Board and Regional Water Boards are developing a project to address fish mercury impairments in about 150 reservoirs around the state, with a near-term focus on potential mercury reduction management measures in fewer than ten reservoirs.

+Some proposed requirements of the Mercury Reservoir Program include mercury sampling, studies of oxygenation and fisheries management measures, and potentially effluent limitations for wastewater treatment plants that discharge to impaired lakes and reservoirs.

-Related Impacts: Some of the toxicity controls could be similar to those selected by a discharger to comply with the Reservoir Program, including possible wastewater treatment plant upgrades.
+Related Impacts: Some of the toxicity controls could be similar to those selected by a discharger to comply with the Mercury Reservoir Program, including possible wastewater treatment plant upgrades.

 State Implementation Policy (SIP)